rsyslog/rsyslog/source/configuration/converting_to_new_format.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Note: simple facility and severity based filters which trigger writing to
-files can actually be very well expressd in |FmtBasicName|.
+files can actually be very well expressed in |FmtBasicName|.
 So if you have
 something like::

     mail.info   /var/log/maillog